This page contains answers to common questions, along with some useful tips and tricks.

 - Two papers written by the same authors within a single year were in my References list, but I only cited one of them.
 However, Citation Checker let me get way with this error.
 Is the program soft on duplicates?

 - Citation Checker claims that some of my references that are not cited in the paper.
-But I can see them in my manuscript, tucked away in footnotes and/or tables and/or appendices.
+But I can see the citations in my manuscript.
+Some are in the body text, others are tucked away in footnotes and/or tables and/or appendices.
 Is Citation Checker blind?

 - On which versions of WORD does Citation Checker work?